Alejandra Abal

 Result

+The EMR was launched and continuously improved over the following year based on user feedback.
 We had our first hospital department actively using the system and co-creating new features, contributing to the iteration of both the EMR and our core CDS solution.